vnratc/CS/CS50W/capstone/README.md

 ### Created Files:

+- media/images/Beach_Front_Villa.jpg - a photo for Room's ImageField
+- media/images/Garden_View_Bungalow.jpg - a photo for Room's ImageField
+- media/images/Suite_with_Pool_View.jpg - a photo for Room's ImageField
+- media/images/Villa_with_Private_Pool.jpg - a photo for Room's ImageField
 - reservation/static/reservation/script.js - this file contains all javascript code for the project.
 It's responsible for features described in the "Client" paragraph.
 - reservation/static/reservation/shore_blurred.jpg - background image for the app
 - reservation/static/reservation/styles.css - this file contains css properties for different elements, ids and classes
 - reservation/templates/reservation/index.html - the main page of the application
-- reservation/templates/reservation/layout.html - this is the base template for other html files
+- reservation/templates/reservation/layout.html - this is the base template for all html files
 - reservation/templates/reservation/login.html - page for loggin in
 - reservation/templates/reservation/register.html - page for registering new users
 - reservation/forms.py - this file contains the search form used on the index.html page